zappascout/devil_notes-sources/docs/notes_12_devil.md

 ###239
 ==almost nothing of Web 1.0 was spared when the crash came==:
-See my book *Totally Wired: The Rise and Fall of Josh Harris and the Great Dotcom Swindle* for a full telling of this story.
+See my book *Totally Wired: The Rise and Fall of Josh Harris and the Great Dotcom Swindle* for a full telling of this barely believable story.

 ###241
 ==permission from Apple arrives shortly thereafter==: